Jason O'Mara

-Jason O'Mara (born 6 August 1972) is an Irish and American actor.
+Jason O'Mara (born 6 August 1972) is an Irish actor.
 He has starred in American television series Terra Nova (2011), Vegas (2012–13), Agents of S.H.I.E.L.D.
 (2016–17) and The Man in the High Castle (2018–19).
 For his performance in The Siege of Jadotville (2016), he won an Irish Film & Television Award for Best Supporting Actor.

 O'Mara also provided the voice of Batman in the DC Animated Movie Universe (2013–20) and Zeus on the Netflix series Blood of Zeus (2020–present).

 Career

 O'Mara performed with The Royal Shakespeare Company.
 His theatre work in London and Dublin included The Jew of Malta and Popcorn, and he was nominated for Best Supporting Actor in 2002 at the Irish Theatre Awards for his portrayal of John in Neil LaBute's Bash.

 He appeared in Harold Pinter's The Homecoming in London and Dublin as well as Lincoln Center in New York.
 He had lead roles in other series, including The Agency, Band of Brothers, Monarch of the Glen, High Stakes, Playing the Field, The Bill, Berkeley Square, and Reach for the Moon.

 He has starred as lead character Sam Tyler in the U.S. remake of the British series Life on Mars.
 He also played Jim Shannon, the lead role in the 2011 Fox TV series Terra Nova.
 He played Philip Marlowe in a 2007 pilot entitled Marlowe; that same year, he portrayed video game character Albert Wesker in Resident Evil: Extinction, the third film in the live-action Resident Evil film franchise, and the second sequel to Resident Evil.

 O'Mara also played the role of George Washington in the History Channel miniseries Sons of Liberty (2015).

 In both 2005 and 2008, O'Mara guest-starred on TNT's The Closer as Bill Croelick, a charming and psychotic man with a fixation on fire.

 O'Mara also guest-starred in the Criminal Minds season two episode "The Last Word" as a serial killer.
 O'Mara appeared in One for the Money as Joe Morelli.
 He also appeared on Vegas as Jack Lamb.

 O'Mara voiced Bruce Wayne / Batman in the DC Animated Movie Universe line of animated films, debuting in Justice League: War.

 O'Mara joined the cast of Agents of S.H.I.E.L.D., where he portrayed Jeffrey Mace, the new director of S.H.I.E.L.D.

 In October 2018, O'Mara joined the cast of The Man in the High Castle, where he portrays series regular Wyatt Price, a black market supplier of information.

 In 2019, it was announced O'Mara would be starring in Netflix's Greek myth-influenced series Blood of Zeus as the god Zeus.